4 Ways to Prioritize Health During National Nutrition Month

 For National Nutrition Month, we’re encouraging our community members to take action to improve their diets.
 This year’s theme, Personalize Your Plate, urges the importance of customizing your diet to fit your tastes while still building healthy eating habits.

-Hailey Meert, a registered dietitian nutritionist at Cameron Memorial Community Hospital, encourages her patients to view modifying their diets as an incremental process.
+Hailey Johnston, a registered dietitian nutritionist at Cameron Memorial Community Hospital, encourages her patients to view modifying their diets as an incremental process.
 You don’t have to change all of your eating habits at once, she said.
 In fact, you can tailor your tastes to meet your nutritional needs.

-“It shouldn’t be a scary process for the patient,” Meert said.
+“It shouldn’t be a scary process for the patient,” Johnston said.
 “When I begin to work with a new client, I create a plan that’s personalized and catered to their individual needs.
 In the end, it’s all about finding areas where they can make small changes, so it isn’t viewed as a ‘diet’ but more as a lifestyle change and a choice.”

-Meert provides specialized nutrition advice and works with patients to develop plans and guide them through the process of modifying their diets.
+Johnston provides specialized nutrition advice and works with patients to develop plans and guide them through the process of modifying their diets.
 She consults with patients in a one-on-one setting and tailors education and goals to the patients’ individual needs.

 1. Be aware of what you’re consuming.

 It’s easy to get swept up in your day and completely lose sight of what you’re eating.
 When you lose track of what you’re eating, it’s easy to skip meals and replace them by eating too many unhealthy snacks and overly processed foods.
-Keeping an eye on food labels and managing your portion control is an important first step toward a better diet, Meert said.
+Keeping an eye on food labels and managing your portion control is an important first step toward a better diet, Johnston said.

 2. Add color to your plate.